vanderSangen88/Udemy-React-Testing-with-Jest-and-Enzyme/README.md

 ### 135. Fix App Test Language Warnings

 ### 136. GuessedWords Language Context Tests: Mocking useContext

+#### GuessedWords Component

+- Second option for testing mock `useContext`
+  - set language value with `useContext` mock return value
+- `setup` simply uses shallow
+  - can use existing `setup`, no need to update
+- don't want to mock `useContext` for default
+  - let `useContext` run and return default value
+  - can really test default here, unlike Provider pattern
+- Will use `guessInstructions` as string
+  - Need `guessedWords` to be `[]` so guess instructions display

 ### 137. GuessedWords Language Context Code